Life before Swoop

 Aysen, Aysen, Aysen!

 The Aysen region in Chilean Patagonia remains fairly unknown and many places are still left to be explored.
-I would love to adventure through Aysen, whether it be by foot, horseback or kayak.
+Now that I am living in Coyhaique in Aysen, I am keen to make the most of it with adventures through the region I call home, whether it be by foot, horseback or kayak.
 Let’s go!